alexa/alexa-auto-sdk/CONTRIBUTING.md

 * **Hardware platform** - Are you using an ARM 32-bit, 64-bit or x86 processor?

 ## Contributing via Pull Requests

 At this time we are **not** accepting any pull requests.

 ## Code of Conduct

 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
 For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

-## Security issue notifications
+## Security Issue Notifications

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public github issue.